The National Law Journal Names Ropes & Gray to its Pro Bono Hot List

 Ropes & Gray has a long, proud tradition of pro bono work and has received global recognition for its efforts.
 In recent months, Law360 named Ropes & Gray as a “Pro Bono Firm of the Year,” and Chambers & Partners selected the firm as a “Pro Bono Program of the Year” at its annual Chambers Diversity Awards.
 Read more about our global efforts at our dedicated pro bono site.

-The Ropes & Gray team representing Mr. Perrot includes associates Christopher Walsh, Yana Grishkan and Annie Hancock.
+The Ropes & Gray team representing Mr. Perrot includes associates Christopher Walsh, Yana Grishkan.
 Government enforcement partner Jim Dowden, former government enforcement partner Steve Braga, associate David Young, and former associates Nicholas Perros and Sue Dyer were also instrumental in handling Mr. Perrot’s litigation.